psychemedia/storytelling-notes/yama-and-yami.md

 X.14.1 is given as:

-> *`Yama`: the deified Lord of the Dead: originally the first who died and ao showed the souls of his successors the way to the home of th# departed.
+> *`Yama`: the deified Lord of the Dead: originally the first who died and so showed the souls of his successors the way to the home of th# departed.
 See X. 12. `Lofty heights`; of heaven, the abode of the Blest.*
 >
 > Honour the King with thine oblations, Yama, Vivasv&n's Son, who gathers men together,
 > Who travelled to the lofty heights above us, who searches out * and shows the path to many.